EDS FAQ

 Attendance at EDS is typically about 4000 individuals, divided relatively equally among manufacturers’ suppliers, distributor, and manufacturers’ representative personnel.
 EDS has superb market penetration, attracting some 80% each year of the target audience of companies who distribute electronic components.
 Electronic distribution is a compact industry, so that computes to about 600 distributor attendees from 200 companies.
 When you divide that number among 300 manufacturers, participating in meetings that often run half an hour or longer, you understand why it’s so important for manufacturers’ suppliers to take aggressive action to be sure to attract the distributors they want to see.

-- For Distributor and Rep companies who have attended EDS in previous years, there is online registration right here on our website.
-Badges are $500, but are prepaid by association members when they pay their association dues.
+- For Distributor and Rep companies who have attended EDS in previous years, there is online registration right here on our website beginning in January.
+Badges are $1,000, but are prepaid by association members when they pay their association dues.
 Distributor and Rep companies attending EDS for the first time must contact EDS Management to attend.

 - Manufacturers who are at EDS order badges for their meeting staff when they purchase their meeting space.

-- Manufacturers who wish to meet with EDS attendees, or to evaluate the event for the future participation and who do not require meeting space may register for the EDS Affiliate Registration badges.
+Manufacturers who wish to meet with EDS attendees, or to evaluate the event for the future participation and who do not require meeting space may register for the EDS Manufacturers Not Renting Other Space Registration badges.
 These badges provide access to all areas, to all official EDS programs, and provide space for a limited number of meetings.
-Affiliates who register in advance will be listed in the Show Directory and on the EDS website, including address, phone, email, key personnel and products.
-There is a fee of $1600 per company for ECIA and ERA Members and $2200 per company for Non Members for Affiliate status, which includes the issuance of up to two (2) badges.
+Manufacturers Not Renting Other Space who register in advance will be listed in the Show Directory and on the EDS website, including address, phone, email, key personnel and products.
+There is a fee of $1600 per company for ECIA and ERA Members and $2200 per company for Non Members for this level of registration, which includes the issuance of up to four (4) badges.
 Additional badges may be purchased for $250 each.
 Manufacturers attending EDS for the first time may be eligible to register at a special rate ($825/ECIA/ERA members, $1140 for Non Members.
 This special registration option is subject to verification).
+Manufacturers attending EDS for the first time must contact EDS Management to attend.

 Why are some manufacturers in other hotels?
 It would be much more convenient for distributors to see everyone in one place.